 18–20km (11–12 miles) round trip, 2 days, easy to moderate

-Reflecting snow-cloaked Himalayan peaks in its placid waters, Deoria Tal – literally, 'the bathing place of the gods' – is a beautiful lake about 14km (8.7 miles) east of Ukhimath in the foothills of Uttarakhand, northeast of Delhi.
-The views towards 7138m (23,419ft) Mt Chaukhamba are particularly impressive.
+Reflecting snow-cloaked Himalayan peaks in its placid waters, Deoria Tal – literally, "the bathing place of the gods" – is a beautiful lake about 14km (8.7 miles) east of Ukhimath in the foothills of Uttarakhand, northeast of Delhi.
+The views towards 7,138m (23,419ft) Mt Chaukhamba are particularly impressive.

-Accessible year-round, the trail to Deoria Tal starts at the pretty village of Sari, and it's easy to follow without a guide, making this a great Himalayan hike for independent trekkers.
-Though it climbs steeply uphill, the route is fairly easy, following a well-maintained path surrounded by rhododendron trees that bloom with bright pink flowers in spring.
+Accessible year-round, the trail to Deoria Tal starts at the pretty village of Sari and it's easy to follow without a guide, making this a great Himalayan hike for independent trekkers.
+Though it climbs steeply uphill, the route is fairly straightforward, following a well-maintained path surrounded by rhododendron trees that bloom with bright pink flowers in spring.
 It is possible to camp overnight near the lake, but the hike can also be completed as a day trip.

 Logistics are easy for the Tungnath hike – a multitude of small stalls along the trail serve basic Indian food and hot cups of chai (sweet Indian tea).
-On your way back down, keep an eye out for the colorful Himalayan Monal pheasant, the state bird of Uttarakhand.
+On your way down, keep an eye out for the colorful Himalayan Monal pheasant, the state bird of Uttarakhand.

 Goecha La Trek, Sikkim

 91km (57 miles), 10 days, difficult